thunderbird/webext-docs/tabs.rst

 .. api-section-annotation-hack::

-An ID which represents the absence of a browser tab.
+An ID which represents the absence of a tab.